Tutorial

 2-element Vector{StaticArraysCore.SVector{3, Float64}}:

 As expected, they are numerically zero in this highly symmetric configuration.
-We could also compute a band structure,
+We could also compute a band structure: we compute the bands along a k-point line (determined automatically) and plot the result:

 Example block output